STAMP-project/dspot/README.md

 ## Contributing

-Dspot is licensed un LGPLv3.
+DSpot is licensed un LGPLv3.
 Pull request as are welcome.

 ## Usage